It’s hard to stick to an exercise program.

 Working short bursts of activity into your day is just as effective as longer workouts.

-Get your strength up
+Build your strength

-Start with simple exercises like arm circles, simple squats, knee push-ups and crunches.
+Start with simple exercises like arm circles, squats, knee push-ups and crunches.
 Do 10 repetitions of each exercise, and then repeat the circuit all over again.
 Over time, add another set to the training.

-Learn to like it – not love it
+Learn to like it, not love it

 If you’re someone who absolutely hates exercise, you may never love working out, but you could learn to like it, or at least the effect it has on your health.
 That’s ok.
 What’s important is that you’re exercising.